 - Cancelation: If you need to cancel a shift at the last minute or are running late, please call staff lead, Betty Hoevel, at 937-276-7052.

 - Environment & Physical Demands: This is an outdoor activity, and you may get dirty.
 This opportunity involves working with paint on kids and families.
-Physical duties include standing, walking, and lifting.
+Physical duties include sitting for long periods of time, bending, and light lifting.

-- Dress: Please wear closed-toe shoes, your volunteer name badge, and if you have one, your green or blue volunteer T-shirt.
-Reusable volunteer vests will be provided for volunteers on-site.
+- Dress: Please wear closed-toe shoes and, if you have one, your green or blue volunteer T-shirt.
+Reusable volunteer vests and event volunteer nametags will be provided for volunteers on-site.